Union Sulphur Company: SS Arcturus

 Union Sulphur Co.
 President Henry D. Whiton was a patron of the New York Zoological Society, now called the Wildlife Conservation Society.
-In 1925, Whiton provided the American naturalist and explorer William Beebe with Arcturus for a six month scientific voyage, The Arcturus Oceanographic Expedition, to the Galápagos Islands on behalf of the New York Zoological Society.
+In 1925, Whiton provided the American naturalist and explorer William Beebe with Arcturus for a six month scientific voyage, the Arcturus Oceanographic Expedition, to the Galápagos Islands on behalf of the New York Zoological Society.
 The expedition was also supported by Harrison Williams.
 The expedition identified many new species.
-Beebe also observed a volcanic eruption between two nameless mountains, and named the mountains Mt.
-Whiton and Mt.
-Williams after his two benefactors.
+Beebe also observed a volcanic eruption between two nameless mountains, and named the mountains Mount Whiton and Mount Williams after his two benefactors.
+(Today they are known as Volcán Wolf and Volcán Darwin, respectively.)
 In 1926, Beebe authored a book about the expedition called The Arcturus Adventure.
 The official photographer on the expedition was Ernest B. Schoedsack.
 The official historian on the expedition was Ruth Rose.
 The two later married, and Schoedsack would go on to co-direct the film King Kong with Ruth Rose editing the screenplay.
 Arcturus is shown as owned by Beebe after the donation until the ship was sold to Portugal and later broken up in 1932.